-The South Simcoe Police Marine Unit operates out of Lefroy Harbour Resorts on the western shoreline of Lake Simcoe.
+The South Simcoe Police Marine Unit operates out of Friday Harbour Resort on the western shoreline of Lake Simcoe.
 During the non-boating months from November to March, the Unit will respond to calls on the water on an emergency call-out basis.
-South Simcoe Police has a shared services agreement with York Regional Police to provide assistance with ice water rescue situations.
-Officers are often seen patrolling the Lake during winter months on motorized snow vehicles.
+South Simcoe Police Service has a shared services agreement with York Regional Police to support each other on the water and provide assistance with ice water rescue situations.
+SSPS Officers are often seen patrolling the Lake during winter months on motorized snow vehicles.

-During the boating season, officers from the South Simcoe Police patrol the waterfront to promote boating safety and enforce various statutes,
+During the spring, summer and fall, officers from the South Simcoe Police patrol the waterfront to promote boating safety and enforce various statutes,

 - The Canada Shipping Act

 The Marine Unit responds to vessels-in-distress calls and supports the Canadian Coast Guard with overdue vessel investigations and/or search and rescue operations.

 All members involved in waterways policing are required to have the knowledge, skills and abilities necessary to perform the specialized functions connected with waterways policing.

 - Basic Marine Operators Course

 - Small Vessel Operator’s Proficiency (SVOP)